Beloin/dotfiles/neovim-python/README.md

 # Dependencies

-Ps: Those dependencies with "coc-*" must be installed using command `CocInstall`.
+Those dependencies with "coc-*" must be installed using command `CocInstall`.
+Should update `coc-settings.json` with the one in this dir.

 1. ~coc-python~ replaced for coc-jedi
 2. coc-jedi